VentriPoint Diagnostics (CVE:VPT) Stock Price Down 23.3% – Here’s Why

-Shares of VentriPoint Diagnostics Ltd. (CVE:VPT – Get Free Report) were down 23.3% during trading on Saturday .
-The company traded as low as C$0.12 and last traded at C$0.12.
-Approximately 1,797,794 shares were traded during mid-day trading, an increase of 540% from the average daily volume of 280,948 shares.
+VentriPoint Diagnostics Ltd. (CVE:VPT – Get Free Report) shares dropped 23.3% during mid-day trading on Saturday .
+The stock traded as low as C$0.12 and last traded at C$0.12.
+Approximately 1,797,794 shares were traded during trading, an increase of 540% from the average daily volume of 280,948 shares.
 The stock had previously closed at C$0.15.

 About VentriPoint Diagnostics